 It is by now a commonplace that we are living in a period of radical global transformation.
 Particularly in the developing world, this transformation has had two watchwords: markets and democracy.
 Indeed, the reascendant teleology of free-market democracy has redefined the very concept of underdevelopment-a term that has shed its exclusively Third World trappings and today joins in a single embrace countries from Algeria to Azerbaijan, from Pakistan to Poland.

 Marketization and democratization each have been the site of massive Western legal intervention in the developing world.
 Legal work on marketization ranges from structuring international project finance to drafting market-oriented laws to developing legal regimes that facilitate the transition from command to market economies.
 Work on democratization includes not only writing constitutions but also grappling with formidable issues such as the transplantability of Western social and political institutions and postcommunist state building.

 Date of Authorship for this Version

 Chua, Amy, "Markets, Democracy, and Ethnicity: Toward A New Paradigm For Law and Development" (1998).
 Faculty Scholarship Series.
-Paper 341.
+341.